anebz/cloud/Accreditations/aws_solutions_associate.md

   	- Security groups are stateful: if inbound traffic is granted, outgoing traffic is automatically granted as well
   * On the NACL (access to whole subnet), add inbound + outbound rule to allow SSH to instance
   	- NACL are stateless
-  	- if you only enabled an Inbound rule in NACL, the traffic can only go in but the SSH response will not go out since there is no Outbound rule.
+  	- if you only enabled an Inbound rule in NACL, the traffic can only go in but the SSH response will not go out since there is no Outbound rule
+* To accelerate HPC apps, add an Elastic Fabric Adapter (EFA), which is a network device

 #### 1.1.1.
 Autoscaling